fastoch/JavaScript/Node & Express VS Bun & Hono.md

 ## Platform support

-Hono is platform-agnostic and can run on various JavaScript runtimes, including Bun, Cloudflare Workers, Fastly Compute, Deno, and AWS Lambda.
+Hono is platform-agnostic and can run on various JavaScript runtimes, including **Bun**, Cloudflare Workers, Fastly Compute, Deno, and AWS Lambda.
 This flexibility allows developers to choose the best platform for their needs.

 ## Edge computing